AppGeo/maplarge/readme.md

 maplarge google
 ===

-Google layer for working with maplarge
+Google layer for working with [maplarge](http://maplarge.com/) layers.

 Currently very rough, use at own risk